HamburgChimps/apple-notes-liberator/README.md

 If the program exits with no output to the terminal, then everything should have gone well and you should have a `liberated-notes` directory inside of the directory from which you executed the program.
 The `liberated-notes` directory will contain the following things:

 - a `notes.json` file.
 This is a JSON representation of all extracted notes.
-See ["Output Format"][7] for more information.
 - Copies of all embedded files that could be extracted from your notes data.
 These will be referenced in the `notes.json` file.

-[See "Embedded object data representation"][8] for more information.
+See [Output Format][7] for more information.

 Note that when using a third-party terminal app, such as iTerm, you may need to enable "Full Disk Access", otherwise the program will probably exit with the following error: